nmantani/FileInsight-plugins/README.txt

 Please download aPLib from http://ibsensoftware.com/download.html and copy aplib.dll (32 bits version) into "Compression operations" folder.

+For the "Binwalk scan" plugin, it requires binwalk Python module.
+Please get it from https://github.com/ReFirmLabs/binwalk (pip cannot be used to install binwalk)."

 For crypto-related plugins such as "AES decrypt", it requires PyCryptodome Python module.
 Please get it from https://github.com/Legrandin/pycryptodome or execute "c:\Python27\python.exe -m pip install pycryptodomex".